Christchurch mosque shootings: Linwood Islamic Centre

-5 km east of the Al Noor Mosque, where about 100 people were inside.
+5 km east of the Al Noor Mosque, while about 100 people were inside.
 He parked his vehicle on the mosque's driveway, preventing other cars from entering or leaving.
 According to a witness, Tarrant was initially unable to find the mosque's main door, instead shooting people outside and through a window, killing four and alerting those inside.

 A worshipper named Abdul Aziz Wahabzada ran outside.
-As Tarrant was retrieving another gun from his car, Aziz threw a payment terminal at him.
+As Tarrant was retrieving more weapons from his car, Aziz threw a payment terminal at him.
 Tarrant fired back at Aziz, who picked up an empty shotgun that Tarrant had dropped.
 He took cover among nearby cars and attempted to draw Tarrant's attention by shouting, "I'm here!"
 Regardless, Tarrant entered the mosque, where he shot and killed three people.
 When Tarrant returned to his car, Aziz confronted him again.
 Tarrant removed a bayonet from his vest but then retreated into his car instead of attacking Aziz.
 Tarrant drove away at 1:55 p.m., with Aziz throwing the shotgun at his car.
 Aziz was awarded the New Zealand Cross, New Zealand's highest award for bravery.
 In May 2023, he represented recipients of the Cross at the coronation of Charles III and Camilla.
 After a long period of being left vacant, the building was demolished in November 2023.